JoseManuelMunozManzano/hoaxify-back/README.md

 # Hoaxify

-Backend App using Spring Boot with TDD
+Backend App using Spring Boot with TDD and JUnit5